Loading...

 Entity setup, tax and legal structure for the US is unfamiliar territory

-The right distribution and channel model for the US market — calibrated for Fort Worth market conditions.
+The right distribution and channel model for the US market — without copying a playbook built for a different market.

 HooksHustle engagements are measured on revenue, margin, and operational clarity — not hours billed.

-Fort Worth area · 3 months
+Fort Worth · Southlake / Northeast Tarrant Corridor · 3 months

-Challenge: Strategy without execution — previous consultants delivered plans that never shipped
+Challenge: Strategy without execution — previous consultants delivered plans that never shipped — a pattern we see with Fort Worth financial services.

 Result: 90-day implementation sprint with weekly accountability — key metric moved 25%+ in first quarter